Configuring Custom Hostnames for an Event Broker Service

 • For users in the PubSub+ Cloud Console, they must be assigned the Mission Control Manager role.

-Considerations Using Custom Hostnames and Event Broker Service (SSO)
+Considerations for Using Custom Hostnames with Single-Sign On Enabled Event Broker Services

 After adding a hostname, you may need to manually update your identity provider (IdP) with the your custom hostname to continue using single sign-on (SSO) for event broker management if you set it as Default.
 The need depends on how you have set up the rules on your IdP.